Axxoy/SinglyLinkedList-Modules/README.md

 # SinglyLinkedList-Modules
 A simple implementation of Singly Linked Lists based on a real life example.
 Completed as a course assignment.

-This project is inspired by the possibility of technogical advancements impacting city architectures.
+This project is inspired by the possibility of technological advancements impacting city architectures.

 In this project I used the idea of a city operating in terms of modules.
 These modules would be similar to small communities of a city.
 And of course transportation between the modules would be handled by AI.
 This is just a brief summary of the idea behind the concept, now, I will explain the program itself.